 - 27. Major Programmes of the Court do not operate in isolation and some court-wide budgetary elements also have an impact on the level of resources required per MP.
 In addition to the anticipated increase in judicial and investigative activities, the inflationary pressures faced worldwide require the increase and the recovery of capacity to sustain operations in this context.
 In particular, the unavoidable, worldwide inflationary pressures have resulted in increases in the price indices for goods, utilities and services for which the Registry is the Court-wide service provider and has contracts in place.
 Similarly, increases in UNCS entitlements have resulted in significant additional staff costs for the Court in the last years. - 28.
+Due to increasing inflation, on 15 August 2022, the International Civil Service Commission ("ICSC"), revised the remmuneration for Professional staff and higher categories, effective as of 1 August 2022 resulting in additional requirements amounting to €8.4 million over the resources required by the Court in its Proposed Programme Budget for 2023, as submitted on 28 July 2022.
+Considered jointly, the inflationary pressures on the application of the UNCS as adjusted during the year represent a total increase of approximately €12.0 million (8 per cent) against the 2022 approved budget level, and account for approximately 38 per cent of the net increase proposed by the Court in 2022. - 29.
 The Court presented medium-term and long-term capital replacement plans in 2021.
 After review by the CBF, the Committee recommended that they be reassessed in light of budgetary appropriations for 2021, taking into account the need to minimize operational risks for the Court and giving priority to maintenance over replacement whenever economically sensible.
 For 2022, the Court updated the plan reflecting the minimum, but necessary investments.
-Taking into consideration inflation, a similar plan has been prepared for the 2023 proposed budget in compliance with States' request to focus on minimum necessary investments. - 29.
-Investments in technology improvements projects were limited in 2022, due to the end of the five years cycle of the previous IT/IM strategy, in addition the Court's requested capital replacements for IT infrastructure in the Court room, data centre and network was not fulfilled.
+Taking into consideration inflation, a similar plan has been prepared for the 2023 proposed budget in compliance with States' request to focus on minimum necessary investments. - 30.
+Investments in technology improvements projects were limited in 2022, due to the end of the five years cycle of the previous IT/IM strategy, in addition the Court's requested capital replacements for IT infrastructure in the courtrooms, data centre and network was not fulfilled.
 In 2023, the Court will require funding for the 2022 unfunded capital replacements and the projected 2023 capital replacements for the court room, data centre and network all essential to the Court's daily operations.
 The Court's next IT/IM Strategy will run from 2023 2025 supporting the Court's overall strategy with key focus areas on judicial technologies, consolidating and optimizing IT infrastructure and services, transitioning the Court to leverage cloud based technologies, and enhancing related information security capabilities.
 The operational costs and strategic capital investments will be requested during the annual budget proposal.